brookewicz/LabNotebook/Protocols/Microbiome-enrichment.md

 `This eluted sample contains the methylated host DNA.
 Store this sample at –20°C, or proceed directly to purification via using AMPure XP bead cleanup or ethanol precipitation.`

 ### Agencourt® AMPure® XP Cleanup - Pt4
+~ 1 hr for each (micro, host separately), closer to 2hr with 16 samples

 `Complete cleanup separately for host and microbial DNA.`